-UNLIMITED TAX BONDS SERIES 2020
+UNLIMITED TAX REFUNDING BONDS, SERIES 2021

-This OFFICIAL STATEMENT provides certain information in connection with the issuance by Chambers County Improvement District No. 1 (the "District") of its \$43,030,000 Unlimited Tax Bonds, Series 2020 (the "Bonds").
+This OFFICIAL STATEMENT provides certain information in connection with the issuance by Chambers County Improvement District No. 1 (the "District") of its \$12,140,000 Unlimited Tax Refunding Bonds, Series 2021 (herein defined as the "Bonds").

-The Bonds are issued pursuant to Article XVI Section 59 of the Texas Constitution, Chapters 49 and 54 of the Texas Water Code, as amended, the general laws of the State of Texas relating to the issuance of bonds by political subdivisions of the State of Texas, special act of the Texas Legislature, Chapter 566, Acts of the 73rd Legislature, Regular Session, 1993, as amended, codified in Special District Local Laws Code, Chapter 3854 (the "Act"), an order authorizing the issuance of the Bonds (the "Bond Order") adopted by the Board of Directors of the District (the "Board"), an election held within the District, and an order of the Texas Commission on Environmental Quality (the "TCEQ" or "Commission").
+The Bonds are issued pursuant to Article XVI Section 59 of the Texas Constitution, Chapters 49 and 54 of the Texas Water Code, as amended, the general laws of the State of Texas relating to the issuance of bonds by political subdivisions of the State of Texas including Chapters 49 and 54 of the Texas Water Code, as amended and Chapter 1207 of the Texas Government Code, as amended, special act of the Texas Legislature, Chapter 566, Acts of the 73rd Legislature, Regular Session, 1993, as amended, codified in Special District Local Laws Code, Chapter 3854 (the "Act"), and an order authorizing the issuance of the Bonds (the "Bond Order") adopted by the Board of Directors of the District (the "Board").
+See "THE BONDS-Authority for Issuance."

-This OFFICIAL STATEMENT includes descriptions, among others, of the Bonds and the Bond Order, and certain other information about the District, TGS Cedar Port Partners, L.P., and development activity within the District.
+This OFFICIAL STATEMENT includes descriptions of, among other things, the Bonds and the Bond Order, and certain other information about the District, TGS Cedar Port Partners, L.P., and development activity within the District.
 All descriptions of documents contained herein are only summaries and are qualified in their entirety by reference to each document.
-Copies of such documents may be obtained from the District upon payment of the costs of duplication therefor from Smith, Murdaugh, Little & Bonham, L.L.P., Bond Counsel, 2727 Allen Parkway, Suite 1100, Houston, Texas 77019.
+Copies of documents may be obtained from the District, c/o Smith, Murdaugh, Little & Bonham, L.L.P., 2727 Allen Parkway, Suite 1100, Houston, Texas, 77019 ("Bond Counsel") upon payment of the costs of duplication thereof.